-Fund Name Description LifePath® Index 2025 Ticker: N/A Non-Lendable Fund M Objective: The Fund provides for retirement outcomes consistent with investor preferences throughout the savings and draw down phase based on quantitatively measured risk that investors, on average, may be willing to accept.
+Fund Name Description LifePath [®] Index 2025 Non-Lendable Fund M Ticker: N/A Objective: The Fund provides for retirement outcomes consistent with investor preferences throughout the savings and draw down phase based on quantitatively measured risk that investors, on average, may be willing to accept.
+On average, may be willing to accept.
 Strategy: The Fund is a collective investment trust maintained and managed by BlackRock Institutional Trust Company, N.A. ("BTC").
 The Fund shall be invested and reinvested in securities and other assets with the objective of providing for retirement outcomes consistent with investor preferences throughout the savings and drawdown phase based on quantitatively measured risk that investors, on average, may be willing to accept.
 In pursuit of that objective, the Fund will be broadly diversified across global asset classes, with asset allocations becoming more conservative over time if the Fund has a year in its name.
-The Fund's investments may include: equity securities (including those issued by real estate companies); depository receipts; debt securities and other fixed income obligations (including those issued or guaranteed by the U.S. government, its agencies or instrumentalities, and those issued by corporations or other entities); mortgage-backed securities; other asset-backed securities; commodities; and/or cash equivalents.
+The Fund's investments may include: equity securities (including those issued by real estate companies); depository receipts; debt securities and other fixed income obligations (including those issued or guaranteed by the U.S. government, its agencies or instrumentalities, and those issued by corporations or other entilies); mortgage-backed securities; other asset-backed securities; commodities; and/or cash equivalents.
 The Fund may invest in securities and other obligations of U.S. issuers or non-U.S. issuers, and those issuers may be of any market capitalization.
-The Fund's fixed income investments may be investment-grade or non-investment grade, and may include securities and other obligations of any maturity.
-In addition to, or in lieu of, investing in the assets listed above, the Fund may engage in structured transactions in these asset classes, as well as over-the-counter forward contracts, swaps and options.
-When deemed appropriate by BTC, the Fund may invest in futures contracts, for the purpose of acting as a temporary substitute for investment in securities and/or to gain exposure to commodities.
-The difference between the normal and current securities holdings for the Fund varies over time and is based on the factors analyzed by the asset allocation model used by BTC to manage the Fund.
-The normal asset allocations will gradually change over the investment horizon of the Fund to become more heavily oriented toward debt and debt-like securities.
-As time passes, the Fund is managed more conservatively - prior to retirement - in terms of its allocation to equity securities and markets, on the premise that individuals investing for retirement desire to reduce investment risk in their retirement accounts as their retirement date approaches.
-The trajectory along which asset allocations are adjusted over time to gradually become more conservative is called the "glidepath."
-The glidepath illustrates the target allocation among asset classes as the Fund approaches its target date.
-The target asset allocation of the Fund at its retirement date is expected to be 40% in underlying index funds that invest primarily in equity and equity-like securities and 60% in underlying index funds that invest primarily in fixed income and fixed income-like securities.
-BTC employs a proprietary investment model that analyzes securities market data, including risk, correlation and expected return statistics, to recommend the portfolio allocation among the asset classes.
-Rather than choosing specific securities within each asset class, BTC selects among indices representing segments of the global equity and debt markets and invests in securities that comprise the chosen index.
-The Fund generally invests in a chosen index through a series of collective investment trusts maintained and managed by BTC, each such fund representing one of the indices (each, an "Underlying Fund").
-The Fund will not engage in securities lending.
-In the event of a conflict between this summary description of the Fund's investment objective and principal investment strategies and the Trust Document under which the Fund was established, the Trust Document will govern.
-For more financial statements.
+The Fund's fixed income investments may be investment grade or non-investment grade, and may include securities and/or to gain exposure to commodities.
+The difference between the normal and current securities and/or to gain exposure to commodities.
+The difference between the normal and current securities and/or to gain exposure to commodities.
+The difference between the normal and current securities.
+As time passes, the Fund to become more heavily oriented toward debt and debt-like securities.
+As time passes, the Fund to become more heavily oriented toward debt and debt-like securities.
+As time passes, the Fund to become more heavily oriented toward debt and debt-like securities.
+BC employs a proprietary investment more the reminal and current securities in a dista to reduce inves